Flyers-Islanders stream: 2020 NHL Stanley Cup Second Round

 LIVE STREAM: You can watch the Flyers-Islanders stream on NBC Sports’ live stream page and the NBC Sports app.

-No. 1 Philadelphia Flyers vs. No. 6 New York Islanders (Series tied 1-1)
+No. 1 Philadelphia Flyers vs. No. 6 New York Islanders (NYI lead 2-1)

 Game 1: Islanders 4, Flyers 0 (recap)